 An in-country orientation meeting should be held as soon as possible after arrival in the host country.
 The meeting should cover a tentative program calendar for the first week; introductions to in-country assistants and staff; local directions and amenities,; reiteration of health and safety advice, local self travel rules and contact methods and information.
+This is typically managed by the in-country provider.

-Local self travel rules
+Local travel rules